5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/usage/creating-mbs-sessions.md

 The MB-UPF detects the traffic coming from the SSM and forwards it to the gNBs that have joined the multicast group defined by the LLSSM (Lower Layer Source Specific Multicast).
 Because of the use of GTPU, a TEID must be selected to forward the traffic, in the case of multicast transport, a C-TEID (Common TEID) is selected and is shared between all the gNBs receiving the multicast traffic.

-> Warning: Currently, only one LLSSM and C-TEID are being allocated.
-After sending the request to create the MBS Session, a PDR is configured to detect the traffic coming from the SSM specified on the request and the traffic is forwarded to the LLSSM that is using the multicast destination address `239.0.0.4` and C-TEID `33`.
+> Important note: Currently, there is a limit of 20 MBS Sessions per MB-UPF.
+The range of IP multicast addresses being used for the MB-UPF to forward the multicast traffic to the gNB using the LLSSM is `239.0.0.4-239.0.0.24`.
+That is why it is recommended to start the range for the SSM on the IP multicast address `239.0.0.25` onwards.

 #### [MB-SMF <-> AMF]: AMF MBS Broadcast ContextCreate side effect